Dwight836/Diocletianomics/README.md

 - Taxation and defense
 - Non monopolistic firms and price getting (maybe...)
 - Varying levels of market competition and rationality
+- Random shock events such as invasion, plague, etc.